A short description of the method used to perform the test

 Provides information regarding the medical device classification for laboratory test kits and reagents.
 Tests may be classified as cleared or approved by the US Food and Drug Administration (FDA) and used per manufacturer instructions, or as products that do not undergo full FDA review and approval, and are then labeled as an Analyte Specific Reagent (ASR) product.

-This test was developed and its performance characteristics have been determined by Focus Diagnostics.
+This test was developed and its performance characteristics have been determined by Quest Diagnostics.
 Performance characteristics refer to the analytical performance of the test.

 CPT Code Information